the problem

 The

-United Nations
+United Nations Organizations

-• international liaison and cooperation
+• international deliberation, cooperation and dispute resolution

-• representatives appointed by national governments.
+• representatives appointed by national governments

 • voluntary participation by national governments